kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 7. What two states do Java threads have in addition to the standard four thread states?
 (NEW, RUNNABLE, BLOCKED, TERMINATED)
 -   WAITING and TIMED_WAITING
 8. Why would ThreadA call the ThreadB.join() method?
-- ThreadA needs to wait until after ThreadB has terminated to continue.
+- **ThreadA needs to wait until after ThreadB has terminated to continue**.
 - For example, Thread A could be Main Thread and Thread B would be a new instance of Thread Object
 9. A thread that calls the join method on another thread will enter the **BLOCKED** state until the other thread finishes executing.
 10. Why do you have to start a thread after creating it?